Generic Name: Meperidine hydrochloride

 Abuse and addiction are separate and distinct from physical dependence and tolerance.
 Physicians should be aware that addiction may not be accompanied by concurrent tolerance and symptoms of physical dependence in all addicts.
 In addition, abuse of opioids can occur in the absence of true addiction and is characterized by misuse for non-medical purposes, often in combination with other psychoactive substances.
 Meperidine hydrochloride tablets, like other opioids, have been diverted for non-medical use.
 Careful record-keeping of prescribing information, including quantity, frequency, and renewal requests is strongly advised.

 Abuse of Meperidine hydrochloride tablets poses a risk of overdose and death.
 This risk is increased with concurrent abuse of Meperidine hydrochloride tablets with alcohol and other substances.
+Due to the presence of talc as one of the excipients in tablets, parenteral abuse of crushed tablets can be expected to result in local tissue necrosis, infection, pulmonary granulomas, and increased risk of endocarditis and valvular heart disease.
 In addition, parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.

 Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.